 Kurt Erickson is an active composer whose vocal and instrumental works are performed by leading singers, orchestras, chamber ensembles, and opera companies.
-Erickson is currently serving as the 2013-16 composer-in-residence with with San Francisco performing arts organization Lieder Alive!, writing and premiering works for guest artist recitals on their subscription concert series.
+Erickson is currently serving as composer-in-residence with with San Francisco performing arts organization Lieder Alive!, writing and premiering works for guest artist recitals on their subscription concert series.
 A new song set for acclaimed countertenor Brian Asawa recently premiered in Los Angeles, San Francisco, Long Beach, Seattle, and Japan, with critical acclaim in The Huffington Post and San Francisco Classical Voice.
 Erickson has also worked extensively with San Francisco Opera Ballet Master Lawrence Pech on a number of dance commission projects.

 While in his twenties, Mr. Erickson served a unique 1999-2000 sacred music composer residency at San Francisco’s Grace Cathedral, St. Mary the Virgin, and Berkeley’s St. Mark’s.
 Shortly thereafter, he served as the composer-in-residence at The National Shrine of Saint Francis of Assisi from 2001-2003, writing music for their professional choral ensemble Schola Cantorum; a recording of Mr. Erickson’s choral works by this outstanding vocal group garnered considerable critical acclaim.
 Mr. Erickson frequently serves as a guest composer and speaker at colleges and universities across the country.